backdrop-contrib/sso/README.md

 Credits
 -------
 - Created for Backdrop CMS by [Alan Mels](https://github.com/alanmels).
-- Inspired by other SSO implementations and designed to work with the Backdrop Masquerade module.
 - Sponsored by [AltaGrade](https://www.altagrade.com).
+- This module is not a successor to the abandoned and deprecated Drupal module with the same namespace.

+We needed a simple solution to synchronize user sessions between just two websites

 License
 -------